-What is tail insurance for a nurse practitioner?
-Anytime a nurse practitioner is employed, they need to have professional liability insurance, also known as malpractice insurance, and depending upon what type of policy it is, they may need a tail insurance.
+Anytime a nurse practitioner is employed, they need professional liability insurance, also known as malpractice insurance.
+Depending on the policy type, they may need tail coverage.
 Let’s first break down the different types of policies for a nurse practitioner.
-Normally, there are two types of main policies.
+Usually, there are two types of main policies for liability insurance.
 One is called occurrence-based then the other is called claims-made.
-In an occurrence-based policy, a policy must be in effect when the malpractice occurs.
-This means tail insurance is unnecessary for occurrence-based insurance.
+In an occurrence-based insurance policy, a policy must be in effect when the malpractice occurs.
+This means tail coverage is unnecessary for occurrence-based insurance.

 Going back to occurrence-based insurance.
-You do not need tail insurance for that.
-So, when you do need tail insurance is if there’s a claims-made policy, and that means a policy must be in effect when the claim is actually made.
+You do not need tail coverage for that.
+So, when you do need tail policy is if there’s a claims-made policy.
+Which means a policy must be in effect when the claim is actually made.
 Think of the scenario where an NP leaves an employer.
-Well, there’s going to be a window from the last patient they see for that employer until the last day that patient can sue the nurse practitioner.
+There will be a window from the last patient they see for that employer until the last day that patient can sue the nurse practitioner.

 - What Should be in a Nurse Practitioner Contract Termination Letter?